fluree/docs.flur.ee/src/content/docs/query/graphql.md

 ## GraphQL

 Fluree supports queries and transactions using both the FlureeQL JSON format as well as GraphQL.
-All GraphQL queries and transactions should be run through the [hosted endpoints](/api/hosted-endpoints/endpoints#-api-db-graphql) or [signed endpoints](/api/signed-endpoints/signed-examples#-graphql-query) ending in `/graphql`.
+All GraphQL queries and transactions should be run through the [hosted endpoints](/api/hosted-endpoints/endpoints#-api-db-graphql) or [downloaded endpoints](/api/downloaded-endpoints/downloaded-examples#-graphql-query) ending in `/graphql`.

 GraphQL supports a more limited set of query capability, but is robust enough for many applications.
 Fluree's version of GraphQL supports a wide-range of GraphQL features, but not all of them.